-First and foremost, I’m a Midwesterner so you know I love a good sweet corn recipe.
+As a born and raised Iowan, you know I love a good sweet corn recipe.
 Beside the fact that I’m corn-fed, I also love how quickly and easily this soup comes together.
-It’s part of my SOUP-er Simple Series which means it has a short ingredient list, quick cook time, and loads of flavor.
+It’s part of my annual Soup Simple Series which means it has a short ingredient list, quick cook time, and loads of flavor.

 Plus, it’s the kind of soup that can totally be adapted to your preferences.
 If you like the crisp bites of corn and creamy chunks of potato—don’t purée the soup.
 And if you love a cream soups where every bite is silky smooth, purée the whole damn thing!
 I fall somewhere in the middle, so I give instructions for puréeing just half of the soup.